rustam/python-ilorest-library/README.rst

 Inband communication
 ~~~~~~~~~~~~~~~~~~~~~~~~~

  To enable support for inband communications, you must download the DLL/SO for your system.
 By downloading, you agree to the terms and conditions of the `Hewlett Packard Enterprise Software License Agreement`_.
 It must be placed in your working environment path.

  Windows Download: ilorest_chif.dll_

  Linux Download: ilorest_chif.so_

  .. _`Hewlett Packard Enterprise Software License Agreement` : https://www.hpe.com/us/en/software/licensing.html
  .. _ilorest_chif.dll: https://downloads.hpe.com/pub/softlib2/software1/pubsw-windows/p1463761240/v167985/ilorest_chif.dll
  .. _ilorest_chif.so: https://downloads.hpe.com/pub/softlib2/software1/pubsw-linux/p1093353304/v168967/ilorest_chif.so

 Usage
 ----------
+For 3.x and greater versions of the library see the documentation for usage: https://pages.github.hpe.com/intelligent-provisioning/python-redfish-library/

-See the documentation at https://hewlettpackard.github.io/python-ilorest-library/
+For 2.x versions of the library documentation is located at the `Wiki <https://github.hpe.com/intelligent-provisioning/python-redfish-library/wiki>`_.

 Contributing
 ----------